brainrake/glossary/rip.md

 The `this` or `self` keyword in many OOP languages is a restricted form of dynamic scope, it refers to the object on which the method was called.
 Its problems are somewhat less severe, and more noticeable in dynamic languages.

-**Why we thought it's good:** The meaning of a function can change depending on the environment where it is used, making it possible to extend functionality later.
+**What we thought it's good for:** The meaning of a function can change depending on the environment where it is used, making it possible to extend functionality later.

 **Why it's bad:** The meaning of a function can change  depending on the environment where it is used, in uncontrollable ways, allowing unintended (accidental or malicious) changes in the behaviour of a piece of code from the outside, resulting in errors, incorrect results, and security breaches.
 The function author can do nothing to prevent this, except give the variables unusual names and hope for the best.